skilled-reflection/skilled-reflection.github.io/game.md

 ## Card Basics

-All ideas require at least one of the green cards (Numbered 1 - 6).
-The green cards a map of your physical, lived reality.
+The green cards (Numbered 1 - 6) are a map of your physical, lived reality.
+All ideas require at least one of the green cards.
-Contrast that with the black cards (7-12, 0), which deal with ways you might change or approach your reality.
+Contrast that with the black cards (7-12), which deal with ways you might change how you view your reality.
+Card 0 reflects how you personally relate to the experience.

 On each card are four concepts: either two pairs of independent but similar opposites (IP), two linked pairs of opposites (LP), or four degrees of a single concept (4D).
 Each of the four concepts are in quotes under a single card description.